Kurrawong/gswa-supermodel/docs/components/geofh.md

 ## Purpose

-This component model describes the overarching hierarchy of geospatial features classes used by GSWA to describe Mines, Sites, Cratons, Basins etc.
+This component model describes the overarching hierarchy of geological and geospatial features classes used by GSWA to describe Mines, Sites, Cratons, Basins etc. and also Tenement Areas, Administrative Areas etc.

 The purpose of making a single hierarchy it to allow for the orderly integration of data about all types of feature.